-Days after firebrand conservative Rep. Lauren Boebert of Colorado was harshly criticized for making anti-Muslim comments about Rep. Ilhan Omar a Minnesota Democrat whom she likened to a bomb-carrying terrorist, the two spoke by phone.
+Days after firebrand conservative Rep. Lauren Boebert of Colorado was harshly criticized for making anti-Muslim comments about Rep. Ilhan Omar a Minnesota Democrat whom she likened to a bomb-carrying terrorist, the two spoke by phone Monday.

 By both lawmakers' accounts, it did not go well.

-Monday's conversation, which Boebert sought after issuing a tepid statement last Friday, offered an opportunity to extend an olive branch in a House riven by tension.
+The conversation, which Boebert sought after issuing a tepid statement last Friday, offered an opportunity to extend a fig leaf in a House riven by tension.
 Instead, it ended abruptly after Boebert rejected Omar's request for a public apology, amplifying partisan strife that has become a feature, not a bug, of the GOP since a mob of Donald Trump supporters stormed the Capitol on Jan.
 6.

 Boebert previously apologized “to anyone in the Muslim community I offended," but not directly to Omar.